apostrophecms/docs/docs/README.md

 The following is our template for the homepage.
 There are a few important changes to templates in Apostrophe 3, but the syntax should be familiar.

-- Areas are added to the template with the new `area` nunjucks tag.
-There is no `apos.area` helper function anymore.
-- You don't configure the area here.
-You do that in the `index.js` file for the page type or piece type.
-In the template you just pass the page and the name of the area.

 ```js
 // modules/@apostrophecms/home-page/views/page.html
 {% extends "layout.html" %}

 {% block main %}
   {% area data.page, 'main' %}
 {% endblock %}
 ```

+- Areas are added to the template with the new `area` nunjucks tag.
+There is no `apos.area` helper function anymore.
+- You don't configure the area here.
+You do that in the `index.js` file for the page type or piece type.
+In the template, you just pass the page and the name of the area.

 ## Standard Widgets